endurantgames/cosmiclegends/src/classes/mage.md

 Healing Mantra

-:   You can use your magic to heal your allies.
-As an action, roll a
+:   []{.move .hero} You can use your magic to heal your allies.
-    Power Display, Stunt, or Combo.
+    As your move during the Hero Phase, roll a Power Display, Stunt, or Combo.
 One or more heroes of your choice regain a total amount of Health equal to the Effectiveness of your roll plus the Volume.

 :::::::::::::::::::::::::::::::::::::